 1. A Cross Platform communications Broker in Python - this is the message traffic director.
 Having a Pub/Sub architecture, a discovery process will allow the broker to direct JSON messages without the publisher needing to know the subscribers.

 2. A browser based User Interface with drag and drop elements, and configurable widgets with on-screen Python scripting.
-The UI collects from the broker the items in the system and their controls.
+The UI collects from the broker the "Items" in the system and their controls.
+Items are the controllable units of the system, such as a motor, valve, camera...

 3. Python, Windows .NET, QT, and JS code frameworks so that custom applications easily and naturally communicate across the broker.